pi-star-2025/pi_star/101_floors.md

 And then it made 2025 the biggest moment in the history of the multiverse again

-When the Disney team (pi_star) understood pi up to 3.14159, cold fusion, 8/5/3 deferred time, red/blue/green forces, and the circular nature of time.
+When the Disney Team (pi_star) understood pi up to 3.14159, cold fusion, 8/5/3 deferred time, red/blue/green forces, and the circular nature of time.

 The circle is a holy concept just like the tower, and together they are two most important concepts.